project-zot/project-zot.github.io/docs/articles/scaleout.md

 ## When a replica fails

-The scale-out scheme described in this article is not self-healing when a replica fails.
+The scale-out clustering scheme described in this article is not self-healing when a replica fails.
 In case of a replica failure, only those repositories that are mapped to the failed replica are affected.
 If the error is not transient, the cluster must be resized and restarted to exclude that replica.

-> :pencil2: With an HAProxy load balancer, we recommend implementing an [HAProxy circuit breaker](https://www.haproxy.com/blog/circuit-breaking-haproxy) to monitor and protect the cluster.
+> :bulb: With an HAProxy load balancer, we recommend implementing an [HAProxy circuit breaker](https://www.haproxy.com/blog/circuit-breaking-haproxy) to monitor and protect the cluster.

 ## CVE repository in a zot cluster environment